-First of all, you will be asked to sit in a recliner, very comfortable chair or bed.
+To start, you will be asked to sit in a recliner or a very comfortable chair.
 Then the compression devices would be applied.
-Your legs would be kept elevated so that gravity also helps in circulating the body fluids.
-You should plan to spend about one hour and fifteen minutes for a compression therapy appointment.
+Your legs will be kept elevated so that gravity also helps in circulating the body fluids.
+You should plan to spend about 20-30 minutes for a compression therapy appointment.
 It is a non-invasive procedure.
-However, you would most likely feel a little bit of pressure right from your boots.
-If you experience any kind of painful, you must notify the technician immediately.
-He will then reduce the pressure to a level that is more comfortable to you.
+However, you will most likely feel a little bit of pressure.
+If you experience any kind of pain, you should notify the technician immediately.
+The technician will reduce the pressure to a level that is more comfortable to you.

 How Often Should You Use Compression Therapy?

 The frequency of using compression therapy depends entirely on the need.
 In most cases, compression therapy can be used 20-30 minutes every day.
 If you suffer from poor circulation or other circulatory issues, we encourage you to consult your physician about whether this therapy is appropriate for you.